 1 large egg, beaten (for egg wash)

-To make the dough: Add the flour, sugar and salt to your food processor.
+To make the dough: Add the flour, sugar, and salt to your food processor.
 Pulse a few times to combine.
 Add the butter and pulse until the mixture resembles coarse crumbs, about 16 pulses.
 Dump the contents of the food processor into a large bowl.
 Gradually add the ice water (about 1/4 cup at a time), and use a rubber spatula to work it into the dry ingredients.
 Continue until the dough comes together in a rough ball.
-You may need slightly less water or a little more.
+You may not need the full amount of water.
 Turn the dough onto your work surface and divide it in half.
 Shape each half into a disk and wrap in plastic wrap.
-Refrigerate for at least 2 hours, or up to 2 days.
+Refrigerate for at least 2 hours or up to 2 days.

 To make the filling: Add the oil to a large nonstick skillet set over medium-high heat.
 When the oil shimmers, add the onion.
 Cook, stirring occasionally, until the onion softens, about 5-7 minutes.
-Add the tomato paste, garlic, oregano, cumin, cloves and cayenne pepper, and cook just until fragrant, about 30 seconds.
+Add the tomato paste, garlic, oregano, cumin, cloves, and cayenne pepper, and cook just until fragrant, about 30 seconds.
 Stir in the ground beef, using a wooden spoon to break it up.
 Brown the meat – this will take about 5 minutes.
 Add the beef broth and bring the mixture to a simmer.
 Reduce the heat to medium-low and continue simmering until most of the liquid has cooked off, the meat should be moist but not wet, about 8 minutes.
 Turn off the heat under the pan and mix in the sugar then season to taste with salt and pepper.
-Transfer the filling to a bowl, cover and refrigerate until completely cool.
-Remove the bowl, stir in the cheese, then re-cover and store in the refrigerator until you’re ready to use (up to 3 days).
+If not making the empanadas right away, transfer the filling to a bowl, cover, and refrigerate until needed.
+(Up to 3 days.
+You can also mix in the cheese at this point if you’d like.
+If using right away, let cool slightly, and mix in the cheese.

 To assemble the empanadas: Line two baking sheets with parchment paper.
 Working with one disk of the dough at a time, place it on a lightly floured work surface and roll into a circle about 1/8-inch thick.
 Use a 3-inch round cutter to cut out as many circles of dough as you can.
 Transfer them to one of the prepared baking sheets.
-(It’s not recommended to re-roll the dough scraps but you certainly can.)
 Repeat with the second disk, placing those rounds on a second baking sheet.
 Depending on how quickly you worked, you may want to cover the sheets and refrigerate the dough briefly before continuing with assembly.
 If the dough is still cold, you can move on to the next step immediately.